 On the iPad I also have Quick Office. sometimes you just need to edit that Microsoft Word document.
 And if you do, this is a great way to do it.

-Let’s talk about the best iPhone business apps for travel: Weather, Maps, The Weather Channel, TripTracker, HopStop, BestParking, Boingo, ExitStrategy, TomTom, Yelp, Starbucks, TripAdvisor and Waze.
+Weather, Maps, The Weather Channel, TripTracker, HopStop, BestParking, Boingo, ExitStrategy, TomTom, Yelp, Starbucks, TripAdvisor and Waze.

 Once I’m in manhattan and parked my car for the day, I still may have to use the subway and bus to get around and HopStop tells me exactly where to go, and this is super important downtown where the streets seem to get all turned around instead of being laid out in a proper grid.
 Exit Strategy is a great subway app with maps and also tells you exactly with subway car to get on in order to ensure you are perfectly aligned with the proper staircase so you are uber-efficient.
 Seems like overkill, but those few saved minutes feel so good!

 TripIt is great for keeping all your travel plans in one spot, particularly flying trips and Boingo for finding and paying for those hotspots across the world.
 Waze is driving directions based on the wisdom of the crowds and trip advisor and yelp gives a great scoop on where to go right now with user reviews.
 Trip advisor is more on what to do, yelp is more where to eat.
 And Starbucks if you just need that extra caffeine, although in manhattan you may be able to get a better cup if you look a little harder.